goooral/data_visualization_with_python/Core libraries overview.md

 ![A snapshot of a plotly scatterplot](https://github.com/goooral/data_visualization_with_python/blob/main/images/lib3.png?raw=true)

->**Tip:** *In this case, trying the code snippet yourself is especially recommended.
+>**Tip:** *In this case, trying the code snippet by yourself is especially recommended.
 The picture above is merely a snapshot of this interactive plot.*

 ```python
 import plotly.express as px